Tech Salaries in India 2026: Real Numbers by Role

 | Service Companies (TCS, Infosys, Wipro) | Rs 3.5-7 LPA | Rs 0.25-0.45L |

-The gap between a FAANG SDE-1 and a service company SDE-1 is roughly 5-8x.
-This is not because service company engineers are less talented — many are excellent.
-It is because the revenue per employee at Google India is dramatically higher than at TCS, and compensation reflects that.
+Look at that spread.
+A FAANG SDE-1 makes roughly 5-8x what a service company SDE-1 makes.
+That's not because service company engineers are less talented — many are excellent.
+It's because the revenue per employee at Google India is dramatically higher than at TCS, and compensation reflects that.
+Simple economics.

-The honest fresher reality: If you are graduating from a tier-1 college (IITs, NITs, BITS, top IIITs), you can realistically target Rs 15-25 LPA at top companies.
+The honest fresher reality: If you're graduating from a tier-1 college (IITs, NITs, BITS, top IIITs), you can realistically target Rs 15-25 LPA at top companies.
 From a tier-2 college, the realistic range for a first job is Rs 4-12 LPA, with growth potential based on skill development.
 From tier-3 colleges, expect Rs 3-6 LPA initially, often at service companies or small firms, with the potential to jump 2-3x within 2-3 years if you invest in skills.
+I've seen this trajectory enough times to say it with confidence.

 SDE-2 (2-5 Years Experience)